paulelsner/EOS_connect/src/CONFIG_README.md

 - `openmeteo` - https://open-meteo.com/en/docs - uses the [open-meteo-solar-forecast](https://github.com/rany2/open-meteo-solar-forecast) (no horizon possible by the lib at this time)
 - `openmeteo_local` - https://open-meteo.com/en/docs - gathering radiation and cloudcover data and calculating locally with an own model - still in dev to improve the calculation
 - `forecast_solar` - https://doc.forecast.solar/api - direct request and results
+- `solcast` - https://solcast.com/ - high-precision solar forecasting using satellite data and machine learning models.
+Requires creating a rooftop site in your Solcast account and using the resource_id (not location coordinates).
+Free API key provides up to 10 calls per day.
 - `evcc` - retrieves forecasts from an existing EVCC installation via API - requires EVCC section to be configured default is uses akkudoktor